julienguyen86/NYT-React-Search/README.md

 ## Overview
 The app is created on a new React-based rendition of the New York Times Article Search application.
-The included React components, work with helper/util functions, and utilize the React mounting lifecycle to query and display articles based on user searches.
+The app included React components, work with helper/util functions, and utilize the React mounting lifecycle to query and display articles based on user searches.
 The users can save articles using Node, Express and MongoDB.

 ## To Run
 ```yarn install```